Large Cap Mid Cap Small Cap - Key Differences

 The choice of mutual funds depends on your risk appetite and investment horizon.
 A balanced mix of large-cap, mid-cap, and small-cap funds can help create a diversified portfolio and improve return potential over time.
 Diversification across market capitalisations helps manage risk while aiming for steady growth.

 If you are a conservative investor with a long-term outlook, large-cap and mid-cap funds may be more suitable due to their relatively stable performance.
-On the other hand, if you have a higher risk tolerance and are comfortable with market fluctuations, small-cap funds may offer higher return potential, especially over shorter investment periods.
+On the other hand, investors with a higher risk appetite who are comfortable with market fluctuations may consider small-cap funds.
+These funds generally suit investors with a long investment horizon of at least 7–10 years.

 How to diversify your portfolio with large cap, mid cap, and small cap stocks?